Slovakia in the Eurovision Song Contest 2009

-Slovakia was represented at the Eurovision Song Contest 2009 with the song "Leť tmou" written by Rastislav Dubovský, Petronela Kolevská and Anna Žigová.
-The song was performed by Kamil Mikulčík and Nela Pocisková.
-In September 2008, the Slovak broadcaster Slovenská televízia (STV) announced that they would return to the Eurovision Song Contest after an eleven-year absence.
-The broadcaster selected the Slovak entry for the 2009 contest in Moscow, Russia through the national final Eurosong 2009.
+Slovakia was represented at the Eurovision Song Contest 2009 with the song "Leť tmou", written by Rastislav Dubovský, Petronela Kolevská, and Anna Žigová, and performed by Kamil Mikulčík and Nela Pocisková.
+The Slovak participating broadcaster, Slovenská televízia (STV), announced in September 2008 that it would return to the contest after an eleven-year absence, and would select its entry through the national final Eurosong 2009.
 50 entries competed in the national final which consisted of six shows: five semi-finals and a final.
 Entries were selected to advance from the semi-finals based on the votes of a seven-member jury panel as well as the votes from the public.
 Sixteen entries ultimately qualified to compete in the final on 8 March 2009 where a public televote selected three of the entries to proceed to a second round of voting.
 In the second round of voting, "Leť tmou" performed by Kamil Mikulčík and Nela Pocisková was selected as the winner after scoring the most points from the jury.

 Slovakia was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 14 May 2009.
 Performing during the show in position 7, "Leť tmou" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Slovakia placed eighteenth out of the 19 participating countries in the semi-final with 8 points.